gustavokuklinski/bit-rot/game/gdd/bit-rot.md

 Developer: Gustavo Kuklinski

 ## Plot
-A deadly disease swept across the world - but humanity eventually discovered a cure.
-The problem?
-The vaccine was rushed, released without proper testing.

-As fear spread, misinformation followed.
-Entire nations turned against the cure, calling it a lie.
-Riots broke out, labs were burned, and most of the remaining vaccines were destroyed.

-Only a handful of people managed to get a dose.
-The rest were forced to make an impossible choice - save themselves, or save someone they loved.

-Now, everyone is vulnerable.
-Is the vaccine a cure, or a spread?
+A pandemic swept the globe.
+We found a cure — and released it too soon.
+Fear turned to fury: labs burned, vaccines destroyed.
+Only a few doses remain.
+Now the world runs on a thin, fragile supply of power and trust.

+You work at Next Petrol, an offshore Brazilian firm running an underground petrol mine in a volcanic island chain.
+It’s supposed to be safe.
+Today, it isn’t.
+The chopper left.
+The boats are gone.
+The tunnels might be intact.
+Your choices are simple and brutal: survive, call for help, go to shore, or secure the factory and hope Rio notices.

+Welcome to BITROT.

 ### Back story
-You are in a safe haven, an ground petrol mine in the middle of the vulcanic islands circle.
-The company is one of a few who still powering the world after the pandemic.
-Some countries fall apart, the nations who left ware in the pacific, Australia, part of South America and a few nation spread cells around Europe.
+You are in a safe haven: an underground petrol mine in the middle of a volcanic island chain.
+The company that runs it is one of the few still powering the world after the pandemic.
+Some countries collapsed; the survivors clustered in parts of the Pacific, Australia, sections of South America, and scattered enclaves across Europe.

-Next Petrol was an international Brazilian company still sending energy to the world.
-And the other business, producing and shipping vaccines for the W.H.O made offshore.
+Next Petrol is an international Brazilian company still exporting energy to the world.
+Another business — producing and shipping vaccines for the WHO — operates offshore.

----

-All the stabilitie on land were upside down.
-Also with the main plant.
-Probably trilions brazilian reais would be an future memory of an expance.
+All the stability on land was overturned, including at the main plant.
+Trillions of Brazilian reais feel like a future memory, an expense no one can recover.
 If nations fall, who will pay our bills?
-Will we riot and build a energy tample.
-Probably the thoughts when Petrus was created by the las century 60s.
-Now we live and work on this to try to have a purpose in life.
+Will we riot and build an energy temple?
+Those were the thoughts when Petrus was created in the 1960s.
+Now we live and work here to find purpose.

-People here just come and go, some never come back to land and others...
-Become a memory.
+People come and go; some never return to land and others… become memories.

-You've signed to work in exchange to be safe.
-Safety is the expance of a few, the biggest clients in biggest countries, the very populated ones like the coast of Brazil, Half of USA in a thing line east to west and Australia.
+You signed on to work in exchange for safety.
+Safety is the privilege of a few — the biggest clients in the most populated regions: the Brazilian coast, much of the U.S. along an east–west corridor, and Australia.
-The Capital of this new world: Rio de Janeiro.
-Where who send the cards live.
+The capital of this new world order is Rio de Janeiro — home of those who still pull the strings: economists, doctors, scientists, religious leaders, and politicians.
-A crowd of economists, doctors, physicians and a lof the science, religion and politics...

-Over here, you who mainly two jobs: Do what you always did to earn money and keep the oil running the world.
+Here, you have mainly two jobs: do what you always did to earn money, and keep the oil running.

----

-On the main house I was doing my dialy job paperwork at the platform when some people come from the heliport wing reporting a breach again - Another day in heaven - We have a counter showing the years the last breach happened, but this got different.
-Probably the big ones were trying to turn the facility one of the flu reserach.
-The chopper was full, like some state was just falling apart again.
+I was doing my daily paperwork in the main house when people came from the heliport wing reporting a breach — another day in paradise.
+We keep a counter showing the years since the last breach, but this one felt different.
+Maybe the large groups were trying to turn the facility into a flu research site.
+The chopper had left full, as if a state was collapsing again.

-I've heard some strange noises of motors going away, and when I realize, there was no boat to mainland.
-But for my lucky, Next Petrol Manufacture Plant was close to main by the tunnel.
-The short tides of the island and the local anccient relogion, probably adored some kind of god in this part of the land, just where the factory is landed.
+I heard strange engine noises fade away; when I looked, there was no boat to the mainland.
+For my luck, the Next Petrol Manufacturing Plant was close to the main site via the tunnel.
+The short tides of the island and the local ancient religion — a people who probably once worshipped a god tied to this land — are centered where the factory sits.

-Probably you have choices:
+You probably have choices:

-- Try to survive.
+Try to survive.

-- Go to the heliport and try to call help?
+Go to the heliport and try to call for help.

-- Go to mainland to check if everything is ok?
+Go to the mainland to check if everything is okay.

-- Secure all this factory and go back to Rio as a hero!
+Secure the factory and return to Rio as a hero.

-- Exit the game.
+Exit the game.

-Wllcome to BITROT.
+Welcome to BITROT.

-### Try to survive.
+### Try to survive
-You already know, nobody is comming, its your own.
-How to romantize the moment of fully loneness by a strange selfish peace.
-Time to move own into reality, loot everything and be roque, trust is rare.
+You already know: nobody is coming.
+It’s on you.
+How do you romanticize the moment of full loneliness into a strange, selfish peace?
+Time to face reality, loot what you can, and go rogue — trust is rare.

-### Go to the heliport and try to call help?
+### Go to the heliport and try to call help

-The chooper just left with some of the ritches.
+The chopper just left with some of the rich.
+The boats were prioritized for, quote, "required and assistant personnel."
-The boats were left with the, let me quote: "Required and assistant personal".
-I'm the first at NP.
-Maybe I can use the radio to call some boat or chooper.
+I’m the first one at Next Petrol.
+Maybe I can use the radio to call a boat or another chopper.

-### Go to mainland to check if everything is ok?
+### Go to the mainland to check if everything is okay

-Probably I'm going by foot.
-The distribution center is just south, there's no error in the tunnel.
-Just more them 1000 working on the depths of earth.
-From civilians to the rich managers.
-What kind of things could I find there?
+You’d probably go on foot.
+The distribution center is just south; the tunnel should be intact.
+There are more than a thousand people working deep underground — from civilians to senior managers.
+What might you find there?

-### Secure all this factory and go back to Rio as a hero!
+### Secure the factory and go back to Rio as a hero

-The first rule of the NP work manual.
-There's also seminaries on how to manage the platform.
-People grow with this at schools: "What would you do if you owned the company" - Some people come and go frequently promoting this heroim, the retirement plan is everything and free housing at the beach!
+That’s the first rule of the NP manual.
+There are seminars on how to run the platform: “What would you do if you owned the company?”
+People come and go, always selling the idea of heroism.
+The retirement plan promises everything — even free housing at the beach.